-To the Letter is a podcast brought to you in collaboration with University Libraries, Professor Len O’Kelly, and a few talented GVSU Communications students.
+To the Letter is a podcast brought to you in collaboration with University Libraries and the eLearning and Emerging Technologies Department’s Digital Studio at GVSU.
 On this podcast, we bring correspondence from GVSU’s Special Collections alive.
 In each episode you will hear (in their own words!) letters written by the people who lived through history and the stories behind them.

 Letters featured in Episode 1 are available below:

 Letter from John Bennitt to his wife, Charlotte “Lottie”, Dec.
 1861

 Letter from John Bennitt to his wife Lottie, Aug.
 21, 1862